Lectionary Bible Studies and Sermons

 The passage

 v1.
 Matthew makes sure we don't miss the Exodus imagery found in this episode.
-He alludes to the "six days" Moses was on the mountain in the cloud prior to God appearing to him, Ex.24:15-18, and to the three special companions, Ex.24:1.
-Jesus is obviously close to this inner circle of disciples.
+He alludes to the "six days" Moses was on the mountain in the cloud prior to God appearing to him, Ex.24:15-18, and to the three special companions who accompanied Moses up the mountain, Ex.24:1.

 v2.
-Jesus is "transformed" or "changed" before his disciples ("transfigured" comes from the Latin).
-The change images that of Moses in the presence of God on Mount Sinai - his shining face.
-Jesus, Messiah, Son of God, takes on the mantle of "the prophet like unto Moses", as he does that of the priest and king.
-In fact, the imagery may reflect the visions of Daniel's coming Son of Man - the one who comes to rule, Dan.10:8f, cf. Rev.1:13f, 17f.
+In the presence of his disciples Jesus is transformed; he is visibly changed ("transfigured" comes from the Latin).
+The change images that of Moses whose face became radiant when he confronted God on Mount Sinai.
+Jesus, the Messiah, Son of God, takes on the mantle of "the prophet like unto Moses", as he does that of priest and king.
+In fact, the imagery may reflect the visions of Daniel's coming Son of Man - the one who comes to the Ancient of Days to rule in glory and might, Dan.10:8f, cf. Rev.1:13f, 17f.

 v3.
-The appearance of Moses and Elijah serves to image the pattern of the suffering servant of God who moves through struggle to glory.
-Both Moses and Elijah fit this image.
+In the appearance of Moses and Elijah we are reminded of the great ones who have served as God's messengers.
 Tradition had it that both Moses and Elijah were taken bodily into heaven, even though the burial of Moses is recorded in the Bible.
 It was believed that both would return before the coming of the kingdom.

 v4.
 The feast of "Booths" commemorates God's presence and protection during the forty years Israel was in the wilderness.
-Peter realizes God's presence in the situation and rightly wants to build some "shelters" ("booths") to tangibly illustrate the experience.
+Peter realizes God's presence in the situation and rightly wants to build some shelters ("booths") to tangibly illustrate the experience.
 Luke adds "not knowing what he said."
-Building "booths" is not a problem, putting Jesus on a par with Moses and Elijah is.
-God the Father sorts this out in the next verse.
+Building booths is not a problem, putting Jesus on a par with Moses and Elijah is.

 v5.
-Imaging the Shekinah Glory of God's presence (cloud, light), the Father repeats the words recorded in 3:17.
-It is a two-part Old Testament quotation.
-Psalm 2:7, the dominion and authority of Messiah (David's son), and Isaiah 42:1, the suffering of God's Servant.
-The messiah achieves glory through suffering.
+From within the Shekinah Glory of God's presence, a presence represented by the cloud and light, the Father repeats his words to Jesus recorded in 3:17.
+It is a two-part Old Testament quotation: Psalm 2:7, speaking of the dominion and authority of messiah (David's son); and Isaiah 42:1, speaking of the suffering of God's Servant.
 Jesus is the prophet like Moses and we must hear him, listen to him, for he has precedence over all.

 v6-8.
-The fearful response of the disciples is a common one and is gently handled by Jesus.
-None-the-less, it is not a response of faith, and as such is worthless.
+The fearful response of the disciples is quite natural and is gently handled by Jesus.

 v9.
-While coming down the mountain, Jesus asked his disciples not to mention his transfiguration.
-Those with eyes of faith (though weak) may witness the messianic secret, but for the crowds there is only the "sign of Jonah" - the proclaimed word of God.
+While coming down the mountain, Jesus asks his disciples not to mention his transfiguration.
+Those with eyes of faith may witness the messianic secret, but for the crowds there is only the "sign of Jonah" - the proclaimed word of God.

 v10.
 The disciples are confused and so ask Jesus a question.
 They have just witnessed the appearing of Elijah.
-If the scribes are right in saying that Elijah precedes the messiah, why can't they now proclaim Messiah's presence?
+If the scribes are right in saying that Elijah precedes the messiah, why can't they tell everyone of Elijah's visit?
 Are the scribes wrong?

 v11-13.
 Jesus says that the Scribes are right, but that they have misunderstood the role of Elijah, just as they have misunderstood the role of the messiah.
-When Elijah comes he "will restore all things", in the sense of turn men's hearts, Mal.4:6.
-Sadly, the Scribes have not recognized this sign in the ministry of John the Baptist, rather they have ignored the sign, rejected it.
+When the promised Elijah comes he will prepare for the messiah's work to restore all things.
+Sadly, the Scribes have not recognized this in the ministry of John the Baptist, rather they have ignored and rejected it.
 They will treat Jesus in exactly the same way.

 Hear Him